guip97/ProceduralRecoilAnimationSystem/README.md

 # ❔ What can this asset be used for?

 PRAS is a plugin, which makes firearms animation much faster and easier.
 With the help of curve based solver, it's possible to achieve high-quality results, without using third party software.
-Code-driven approach makes it possible to save memory budget, modify animation on the fly and make animations look unique each shot.
+Code-driven approach makes it possible to save memory budget, modify animation on the fly and make animations look unique per each shot.

 Don't want to create a lot of animation sequences?
 Then, PRAS is the right choice for you.